-Walk+Roll to School Day is a global event that involves communities from more than 40 countries walking and rolling to school on the same day.
-This free, international event begins in October each year and is designed to encourage kids to get to and from school by walking, biking and rolling.
+- Walk+Roll to School Day is a global event that involves communities from more than 40 countries walking and rolling to school on the same day.
+This free takes place in October each year and is designed to encourage kids to get to and from school by walking, biking, and rolling.

-Ruby Bridges Walk to School Day is the perfect opportunity to teach children about the civil rights movement and make connections to today’s collective efforts for change.
-RBWTSD gives children the opportunity to celebrate Ruby’s courage by walking to school.
-This year, RBWTSD will be held on Wednesday, November 17, 2021.
+- Ruby Bridges Walk to School Day is the perfect opportunity to teach children about the civil rights movement and make connections to today’s collective efforts for change.
+Ruby Bridges Walk to School Day gives children the opportunity to celebrate Ruby’s courage by walking to school.

 - Winter Walk to School Day encourages kids to walk and roll to school even in winter and all year round!

 - Earth Month is a celebration of the planet we live on.
 Host Walk+Roll events, and encourage students to learn more about how they can be kind to the Earth.

 - The Walk+Roll May Challenge encourages kids and families to walk, bike, and roll to school and to stay active and healthy.